 The appellants then brought an application seeking to vary the order of the chambers judge.
 That variance application was heard by a three judge division of the Court of Appeal.
 The three judge division unanimously held that the chambers judge erred and reversed his decision.
 In particular, the Court of Appeal reasoned (based on a detailed statutory analysis of the governing legislation) that the 30 day timeline in the Arbitration Act governs and that any party seeking to appeal from an arbitral award must bring an application for leave to appeal within 30 days.

-The implication of the Court of Appeal’s decision in Sinclair is that any party to an arbitration that may wish to appeal an arbitral award must ensure strict compliance with the 30 day deadline under the Arbitration Act, failing which they will forever lose their right to seek leave to appeal.
-Further, given that the 30 day timeline is relatively short, parties that may wish to appeal an arbitral award must act quickly in assessing whether to seek leave to appeal.
-In addition, if a party’s decision to seek leave to appeal may be dependent on whether the opposing party seeks leave to appeal, the prudent course of action is to take the necessary steps to preserve the right to seek leave to appeal within the 30 day period and then reassess whether to proceed with the appeal process after the expiry of the 30 day period.
+The implication of the decision in Sinclair is that any party to an arbitration that may wish to appeal an arbitral award must ensure strict compliance with the 30 day deadline under the Arbitration Act, failing which they will forever lose their right to seek leave to appeal.
+As a result, parties that may wish to appeal an arbitral award must act quickly in assessing whether to seek leave to appeal.
+It matters not whether their prospective appeal is characterized as the “main appeal” or a “cross-appeal”: the same 30 day deadline applies.